senj1212/confirm_email/README.md

 ## Documentation

-После создания екземпляра TempMail вы можете вызвыать у него методи.
+After creating a TempMail instance, you can call methods on it.

-create - получает новую временную почту
+create - get new temporary mail

-get_mails - возвращает словарь писем на почте.
+get_mails - returns a dictionary of letters in the mail.

 ## Authors